uoftgasa/uoftgasa.github.io/markdown/index.md

 		- Serve as a buffer between the membership and the mysterious 'editor' who composes the satirical 'Droppings' magazine from membership submissions in time for the holiday party.
 - **Representatives to external committees/organizations**
 	- CASCA Rep
+		- Representative to the Canadian Astronomical Society.
 	- GSU Rep
+		- Representative to the Graduate Student Union.
 	- CUPE Rep
 	- Health and Safety Rep
 	- Building Committee Rep